-As if that wasn’t enough already, if your ticket is in Los Angeles your case will be referred to GC Services, a collections agency notorious for telling you anything in order to get you to pay them – not to mention, your original fine of $200-$300 will now jump to around $800 once GC Services has a hold of it.
+As if that wasn’t enough already, if your ticket is in Los Angeles it used to be that your case would be referred to GC Services, a collections agency notorious for telling you anything in order to get you to pay them – not to mention, your original fine of $200-$300 will now jump to around $800 once GC Services has a hold of it.

-But don’t pay GC Services on a ticket with a failure to appear.
-You can get much better options in court.
+Fortunately, you don’t have to pay GC Services on a ticket with a failure to appear any longer.
+You have the right to get your case heard in traffic court.
 I have taken thousands of traffic tickets out of the hands of GC Services and put them back in traffic court where they belong in order to help my clients save money and to protect their DMV records.

 Are There Any Legal Defenses to a Vehicle Code 40508 Charge?